ElphysAlvarez01/TheDivergenceBetweenSPY500_And_JobPostings/README.md

 - The datasets were merged using the date column.

 #### 2. Correlation Analysis:
 **Correlation Hypothesis:** I initially hypothesized that there would be a strong correlation between SPY prices and JOLTS (Job Openings).
-Generally, strong job opening data reflects a robust economy, as companies expand and create more positions, which in turn should benefit businesses and drive stock prices higher.
+Generally, strong job opening data reflects a robust economy, as companies expand and create more positions, which should benefit businesses and drive stock prices higher.
+There was in fact a strong correlation of .92, and if you look at the image you can see the directional relationship.

-**Historical Trends:** Between 2001 and mid-2009, JOLTS consistently trended higher than SPY prices, similar to the periods from 2015 to 2019 and April 2021 to March 2023.
+**Historical Trends:** Between 2001 and mid-2009, JOLTS consistently trended higher than SPY prices, similar to the period from 2015 to 2019 and April 2021 to March 2023.
-##### SPY 500 VS. JOLTS Totals with Recessions pds.
+##### SPY 500 VS. JOLTS Totals with Recessions periods.
 ![](PNG_Actual_SPY_JOLTS_HIST.PLOT.png)

 **Recent Divergence:**